learning-zone/java-basics/java-programs.md

 #### Q. Returns the largest sum of contiguous integers in the array
 #### Q. Return the sum two largest integers in an array
 #### Q. How to reverse array in place in Java?
-#### Q. Can you store String in an array of Integer in Java? compile time error or runtime exception?

 #### Q. How to search an array to check if an element exists there?
 #### Q. How to copy array in Java?
 #### Q. Can you make array volatile in Java?